How much does the program cost?

 What is the deadline for applications?

-The deadline has been extended to March 15 for 2014 summer and fall enrollment.
-We offer rolling admission so students may apply at anytime leading up to the deadline.
-As soon as your application is complete, it is forwarded to the committee for a decision and applicants are usually notified within two weeks of completing their applications.
+The deadline for both summer and fall enrollment is March 1.
+We offer rolling admission so students are encouraged to apply early.
+Complete application packets are forwarded to the committee on a regular basis and applicants are usually notified within four weeks of receiving a complete application.

 Is there an advantage to applying early?

-Not in terms of admission.
-We do not cap the number of admissions to the PBPM program, so you do not need to rush your application unless you are close to the deadline.
-However, the advantage to applying early and planning ahead is that you will have plenty of time to file your financial aid application, get your finances in order, find housing and prepare yourself for a rigorous year of coursework.
+We do have a rolling admissions process and the current cap on admissions to the PBPM program is 24.
+The advantage to applying early and planning ahead is that you will have plenty of time to file your financial aid application, get your finances in order, find housing and prepare yourself for a rigorous year of coursework.

 Does Agnes Scott have a linkage agreement with a medical school?